fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

     * Do not include an IPv6 Fragmentation Header

+* This document does not specify any value for the Flow Label field

 In either case, the responding node MUST do the following:

 * Copy the Source Address from the Extended Echo Request message to